utk61198/podcast-app/README.md

-# A Podcast app created using FLASK and PYTHON PODCAST INDEX api hosted on RENDER
+# A simple podcast app created using FLASK and PYTHON PODCAST INDEX api hosted on RENDER

 > ###  The app has the functionality to search and play the podcasts that are available on https://podcastindex.org/